fer-agathe/transport-simplex/README.md

 library(transportsimplex)
 ```

+The following small examples show how to use the package:

 ```{r}
 # First three columns: probabilities of being of class A, B, or C.
 # Last column: group (0 or 1)